ogjex/d2neverdies/d2nd-docs/docs/recent.md

 - elemental Charge Up skills now incur a linear resistance penalty (minus resistance and minus max resistance)
 - removed dependencies between Elemental Charge Up skills
 - If more than one Elemental Charge skill has points in it, a global 10 second cooldown will be set to all Elemental Charge Up skills.
 Phoenix Strike is the exception and this will encourage the player to pick a single element to focus on (while still being able to use different PS charges for dual elements)
-- Shadow Master is now a physical finishing move called "Shadow Chaos Stab" that can be used only with a dagger
 - Cobra Strike charge 1 now is a poison Cloud and charge 3 is an AoE poison-based attack
 - Cobra Strike now has progressive stack when charges are released
 - Phoenix Strike now has a flat "minus magic damage reduction" penalty